department-of-veterans-affairs/vets-website/content/pages/education/eligibility.md

    title: Other Educational Assistance Programs
    description: "REAP, VEAP, and Call to Service"
  - url: /education/gi-bill/post-9-11/
-   title: Post 9/11 Gi Bill
+   title: Post 9/11 GI Bill
    description: "Education and training for Servicemembers and Veterans"
+ - url: /education/tools-programs/
+   title: Career Counseling
+   description: "We can help you chart your course"
 ---

 You may be eligible for generous education benefits and opportunities, including help paying tuition, picking out a school, career counseling, and more.